QA Roles and Responsibilities Inside a Software Testing Team

 Hire the Team

 Next, you need to find the right people.
-Here, you may want to pay attention to several criteria.
-First up is the technical expertise, of course.
-A software QA team must have strong hard skills to write clear code, anticipate and navigate complexities, and be quick at integrating new solutions to streamline existing processes.
-Carefully look at candidates’ previous experience with various technologies and tools.
+Here you may want to pay attention to several criteria.
+First things first, it’s the technical expertise, of course.
+A software QA team must have strong hard skills to write clear codes, anticipate and navigate complexities, and be quick at integrating new solutions to streamline existing processes.
+Carefully look at candidates’ previous experience with various technologies and tools to evaluate whether they can be a good fit for the intended QA team roles and responsibilities.

 Besides communication and technical skills, QA engineers need to have strong logical and analytical skills.
 While artificial intelligence can help a lot with forecasting possible test scenarios, it’s still essential for testers to have a keen analytical mind to understand complex software architectures and identify potential flaws.